rijkvp/YT-Shell/README.md

 ### Hiding upcummies

 Upcummies, on YouTube subsciber and (dis)like counts, are the things that make social media so addicting.
 People are constantly looking how much subscribers or likes they got like you can represend everything by a number thats actually meaningless.
 This option will completely hide the upcummies on YouTube.
-Spend time on the video insead of how good it is.

 ### Hiding thumbnails & avatars